Nick Hardwick (American football): Professional career

-San Diego Chargers

 In 2004, Hardwick began his career by starting all 14 games he played in when incumbent starter Jason Ball held out due to a contract dispute.
 During the year, the Chargers ranked sixth in rushing offense and allowed the fourth-fewest sacks in the league.

 In his second year as a pro, he again started all games he played in as the Chargers ranked in the top ten in rushing offense and in the top half of the league in sacks allowed.

 During the 2006 off-season, he agreed to a five-year $17 million contract extension with the Chargers.

 He then went on to start all 16 games for the first time in his career as the Chargers ranked second in rushing offense and eighth in sacks allowed.

 In December 2006, Hardwick was named the backup center for the AFC squad in the 2007 Pro Bowl, Jeff Saturday being the starter.
 He was one of 11 Chargers selected to the Pro Bowl that year.

 In his fourth season with San Diego, he started 12 games, being forced to miss 4 due to a foot injury.

 In 2008, Hardwick was inactive for the first three weeks of the season while recovering from an offseason foot injury.
 He returned to the starting lineup at center in Week 4 to play the remaining 13 games.

 In 2009, Hardwick suffered an ankle injury so severe that it nearly ended his career.
-He missed 13 games that season, but returned in time for a late-season push to the playoffs and he hasn’t missed a game since.
+He missed 13 games that season, but returned in time for a late-season push to the playoffs and he hasn't missed a game since.

 2010 was a comeback year for the center as he was back to his usual form.
 He started all 16 games for the second time of his career.